HumanCellAtlas/metadata-schema/docs/README.md

-# The Human Cell Atlas: Metadata Standards Documentation
+# The Human Cell Atlas Metadata Standards: Documentation

 Documentation supporting the metadata standard is available here.